PamelaPairo/BlogPersonal/content/en/authors/admin/_index.md

 I’m PhD in Biological Sciences at [Facultad de Ciencias Exactas y Naturales](https://exactas.uba.ar/) from the University of Buenos Aires, Argentina.
 I did my PhD in the [Laboratory of Community Ecology, and Macroecology (ECOMA)][].
 I'm also a [certified Carpentries Instructor](https://carpentries.org/) and teaching assistant in Applied Statistics at [Argentine University of Enterprise (UADE)](https://www.uade.edu.ar/facultad-de-ingenieria-y-ciencias-exactas/).

-Currently, I'm working as a Data Scientist at the Unidad de Desarrollo y Soluciones Ambientales (UDESA-CONAE).
+Currently, I'm working as Data Scientist at the Unidad de Desarrollo y Soluciones Ambientales (UDESA-CONAE).
 I've implemented supervised machine learning techniques for crop classification and Bayesian inference with INLA for the distribution modelling of _Calomys musculinus_, reservoir of of zoonotic diseases.
 In addition, I am taking the [Graduate Diploma in Data Science, Machine Learning and its Applications at FAMAF, University of Córdoba](https://diplodatos.famaf.unc.edu.ar/).

 Beyond my academic activities, I love traveling, stay in contact with nature, and learn from the local culture of the places that I visited.
 Also, I really enjoy dancing at [Sensei Urban Studio](https://www.instagram.com/senseiurbanstudio/?hl=en).